All Products

 Important

 Do not close the SMC client during the migration.
-Otherwise, the migration source will lose its connection to the SMC console and the migration will fail.
+Otherwise, the migration source loses its connection to the SMC console and the migration fails.

 1. Use a remote connection tool that supports file transfer, such as WinSCP, to upload the SMC client to the Windows source server.

-2. On the Windows source server, use the system's built-in or a third-party decompression tool to unzip the SMC client package.
+2. On the Windows source server, use the system's built-in decompression tool or a third-party tool to decompress the SMC client package.

 When prompted for administrator privileges, click OK.